cgebitcoin/bitminti/README.md

-# BTC3 – The Next Generation Bitcoin Testnet
+# BTC3 – The Next Generation Cryptocurrency

-**BTC3** is a lightweight, sandbox-style fork of Bitcoin Core designed for instant mining, rapid prototyping, and educational purposes.
-It provides a fully functional blockchain environment while eliminating the practical constraints of the public Bitcoin network.
+**BTC3** is an independent cryptocurrency built on Bitcoin Core technology, designed for accessibility and modern blockchain features.
+It provides a fully functional, production-ready blockchain with instant mining accessibility, making cryptocurrency participation available to everyone.

 ## 🚀 Key Features

-- **Instant Mining** – CPU-mineable with trivial difficulty; generate blocks in milliseconds
+- **Accessible Mining** – CPU-mineable with optimized difficulty; anyone can participate in securing the network
 - **Modern from Day 1** – SegWit, CSV, and all major soft forks active from block 1
-- **Isolated Network** – Runs on port 13337 with unique magic bytes (`0xfc,0xc1,0xb7,0xdc`)
+- **Independent Network** – Runs on port 13337 with unique magic bytes (`0xfc,0xc1,0xb7,0xdc`)
 - **Full Bitcoin Compatibility** – All RPC commands work exactly as in Bitcoin Core
-- **Developer Friendly** – Perfect for testing, education, and experimentation
+- **Fair Distribution** – No premine, no ICO, pure proof-of-work from genesis
 - **Recognizable Addresses** – Uses `btc3` prefix for Bech32 addresses

 ## 📋 Network Parameters